-- 1. Upon receipt of the complaint referral, the CCLD Regional Office shallcreate a file and associated file complaint number in a CCLD database for each resource family complaint investigation. - 2.
-Upon receipt of the referral of the complaint, the CCLD Regional Office will immediately assign the complaint to staff for investigation. - 3.
-Upon assignment, the assigned CCLD Regional Office staff will contact the custodian of the resource family file and undertake a process to secure access to the resource family file or a copy of the file. - a.
+- Upon receipt of the complaint referral, the CCLD Regional Office shall create a file and associated file complaint number in a CCLD database for each resource family complaint investigation. - 2.
+Upon receipt of the referral of the complaint, the CCLD Regional Office shall immediately assign the complaint to staff for investigation. - 3.
+Upon assignment, the assigned CCLD Regional Office staff shall contact the custodian of the resource family file and undertake a process to secure access to the resource family file or a copy of the file. - a.
 The County agrees to allow the CCLD Office staff to have access to the resource family's file or to be provided a copy, upon request.
-If a copy will be provided electronically, the County is responsible for securely transferring the file to the appropriate CCLD Regional Office staff. - E. File Review and Initial Complaint Investigation - 1.
-Upon receipt of a copy of the resource family's file or access to the file, the CCLD Regional Office staff shall undertake the following: - a.
+If a copy shall be provided electronically, the County is responsible for securely transferring the file to the appropriate CCLD Regional Office staff.

+E. File Review and Initial Complaint Investigation

+- 1. Upon receipt of a copy of the resource family's file or access to the file, the CCLD Regional Office staff shall undertake the following: - a.
 Review the file for any conflicts of interest in order to comply with the conflict of interest provisions in RFA WDs section 9-06A(o) and (p). - (1) If a conflict exists or appears to exist, the CCLD Regional Office staff shall immediately report the conflict to his or her supervisor, who may transfer responsibility for the complaint investigation to another staff member. - b.
 Review the resource family's file and any related licensing files. - c.
 Confirm whether any adverse action against the resource family is currently in process by CDSS or the County, or previously undertaken or concluded by either Party.
-If such exist, documentation regarding the adverse action shall be made available by the County or other Division of CDSS. - (1) The additional documentation of any adverse actions shall be reviewed and made a part of the complaint investigation file. - 2.
-Initial Investigation Activities - a.
-The CCLD Regional Office staff will interview the complainant, if known.
+If such exist, documentation regarding the adverse action shall be made available by the County or other Division of CDSS. - (1) The additional documentation of any adverse actions shall be reviewed and made a part of the complaint investigation file.

+2. Initial Investigation Activities